Five Bangladesh Opposition Figures Die In Prison: BNP

 Relatives said their loved ones were being detained in overcrowded and inhumane conditions.

-Asaduzzaman Khan Hira, 45, a low-level BNP official in Gazaipur, died on December 1 after being taken to hospital from Kashimpur High Security, one of his cousins told AFP.
+Asaduzzaman Khan Hira, 45, a low-level BNP official in Gazaipur, died on December 1 after being taken to hospital from Kashimpur High Security, one of his cousins said.

-"We heard from fellow inmates that he was tortured by police during interrogation.
+“We heard from fellow inmates that he was tortured by police during interrogation.
 He fell sick in prison and was taken to Gazipur Sadar hospital after his condition deteriorated.
-He died there," he told AFP.
+He died there,” he said.

-"He was fully fit when he was arrested," he told AFP.
-"They tied him with chains and handcuffs.
-We suspect he was tortured in custody."
+“He was fully fit when he was arrested,” he said.“They tied him with chains and handcuffs.
+We suspect he was tortured in custody.”

 The family members asked not to be named for fear of retaliation.